Embodiment

 The mind’s resonance isn’t going to give you any long-term sense of happiness or fulfilment, it is very fleeting and not something you can chase, it comes to you.
 If you buy things or buy into ideas or make decisions based on what your mind wants, you will find that the happiness soon fades.
 The moment of recognition doesn’t automatically translate into long-lasting emotional nourishment.

-This is where addiction comes from and it is what Buddhism talks about with the concepts of craving and aversion.
+This is where addiction comes from and it is a lot of what Buddhism talks about with the concepts of craving and aversion.
 You are chasing a high, instead of allowing yourself to be open and waiting to receive these gifts from life.

 Investing in the things that resonate with your heart is how you create a joyful and meaningful life.
 Understanding the heart’s deepest desires and dedicating your life to these is what matters most in life.